NobikaNg/Wordle/README.md

 # Wordle

-The technical test of Sandbox VR
+This repository is an online wordle game, which support 2-player wordle guessing game.

+It related to the task 1, 2 and 4 of the technical test.

 ## How to Start

-It is recommened that to use `docker` to run the program.
+It is recommened that to use `docker` to run the program to prevent the version problem.

 Therefore, please ensure your machine have installed `docker` before using this program.

 - Step 1:

 Enter the dir of `Wordle` and build the docker containers.

 ```
 docker-compose up --build -d